Why “Garden with Grace”?

 My favorite definition is: “disposition to or an act or instance of kindness, courtesy, or clemency.”

-Update – 2017 – These days, I’ve been enjoying the search for opportunities to transition my corporate communications skills to my love of gardening.
+Update – 2017 – These days, I’ve been enjoying the search for opportunities to transition my corporate marketing & communications skills to my love of gardening.
 I recently became a member of GWA: The Association for Garden Communicators and I’ve been inspired to share even more of my gardening experiences with the world.
 This became especially important to me when I realized that readers from over 100 countries across the globe have read some of my gardening stories on this blog.

 Feel free to provide your feedback on my stories and share some of your own experiences about how you Garden with Grace (however you define the word Grace.)